dnlzk/GitHubSearch/README.md

 - to try the app choose <code>app</code> run configuration from <b>prod flavor</b> and run with an Android device attached
 - to make unit tests run <code>All in app</code> configuration
 - to make instrumented test choose on of the build variant from <b>prod flavor</b> and run <code>InstrumentedTestSuite</code> configuration with an Android device attached
-- to make unit tests with mocked GitHibAPI choose on of the build variant from <b>mock flavor</b> and run <code>MockUnitTestSuite</code> configuration
+- to make unit tests with mocked GitHibAPI choose one of the build variant from <b>mock flavor</b> and run <code>MockUnitTestSuite</code> configuration

 Licensed under Apache License, Version 2.0 <a href>  http://www.apache.org/licenses/ </a>